itspire/common-serializer/README.md

-# serializer-common
+# Itspire - Serializer Common

-Itspire Serializer Common Classes
+This library follows the PSR-12 convention.